caxefaizan/airflow_eks/README.md

 * [Section8](./Section8/Readme.md) - CI/CD Pipeline

 ## Cleanup
-**Everytime you want to pause the course, do remember to clean up the resources to avoid being billed for when not in use.**
+**Do remember to clean up the resources to avoid being billed for when not in use.**

-Following items are a reminder to make sure you delete the resources.
+Following items are a reminder to make sure you delete them.

 ## Delete EKS
     - `eksctl delete cluster --name airflow`
 ## Delete RDS